 - By Personal Service (Sheriff): Arrange for personal service by the sheriff of the county where the party resides.
 (You'll be charged a fee.)
 The sheriff will provide an affidavit of service. - By Personal Service (Adult): Arrange for personal service by a person who is at least 18 years of age and not a party to nor interested in the action.
 (You may be charged a fee.)
-The person who served the documents must fill out and sign an Affidavit of Service by Personal Delivery.
+The person who served the documents must fill out an Affidavit of Service by Personal Delivery and date and sign the affidavit.
 The Affidavit of Service by Personal Delivery must be filed with the Juvenile Court. - By Mail: Certified Mail, Return Receipt Requested (Restricted Delivery).
 The envelope should be marked "Deliver to Addressee Only."
-The person who mailed the documents must fill out and sign an Affidavit of Service by Mail.
-The return receipt showing delivery is filed with the Juvenile Court, along with the Affidavit of Service by Mail.

-By Third-Party Commercial Delivery: Addressed to the party and requiring a signed receipt and resulting in delivery to the party.
-The person who sent the documents by third-party commercial delivery must fill out and sign an Affidavit of Service by Third-Party Commercial Delivery.
+The person who mailed the documents must fill out an Affidavit of Service by Mail and date and sign the affidavit.
+The return receipt showing delivery is filed with the Juvenile Court, along with the Affidavit of Service by Mail. - By Third-Party Commercial Delivery: Addressed to the party and requiring a signed receipt and resulting in delivery to the party.
+The person who sent the documents by third-party commercial delivery must fill out an Affidavit of Service by Third-Party Commercial Delivery and date and sign the affidavit.
 The signed receipt showing delivery is filed with the Juvenile Court, along with the Affidavit of Service by Mail.